Kchaitanya30/Processing-Geographic-Data/Geometry Processing and Method Development/README.md

 # Geometry Processing and Method Development -  Assignment 1

-- Create folder connection
+- Create a folder connection
-- Create a sandbox.gdb and production.gdb
+- Create a `sandbox.gdb` and `production.gdb`
-- Work on the sandbox so that the orginal data will be save
+- Work in the sandbox so that the original data will be safe

 ## Step 1 – Add Layers
 Firstly, add both the **Tract** and **Townships** layers.